micharbet/CLE/doc/HOWTO.md

 ## 5. History management

-Command line history in CLE is personalized in several ways:
+Command line history is enhanced in CLE:
-1. Each user account on the system has its own shell managed history stored in the file $CLE_D/history-$CLE_SH (this replaces .bash_history)
-2. There is one file - $HOME/.clehistory managed by CLE routines where the history of all commands issued by every user is collected.
-This is called the _rich history_
+1. _Regular shell history_ is almost untouched, the only tweak is timestamp record added to the commands.
+All the other features like 'ignore*' flags and history size definitions are kept.
+There is however an enhancement: function `h` - it displays the history in colors to easy distinguish commands from metadata.
+2. _Rich history_ feature is added and managed by CLE.
+The rich history records keeps much more information, as expected by it's name.
+Particularly:
+   - session-id (username and shell PID)
+   - time spent on execution
+   - return code
+   - folder where the command was issued

-The rich history is persistent.
-That means the records are being added to the file and the file is not truncated.
-As the rich history file grows it holds a complete history over time.
-Next, the word 'rich' refers to enhanced information contained in each history record.
-The records are textual, one-per-line with following fields (as shown in terminal):
+   The records are collected in file `$HOME/.clehistory` and its content can be viewed using command `hh` The rich history is persistent, the records are being added to the file and the file is never truncated.
+   The rich history records are textual, one-per-line with following fields (as shown in terminal, internally they are separated by semicolon):

 ```
   2019-04-11 14:31:26 mich-b22793 3  0 	~/d/CLE : cls -al